What to Write on a Resume

 - Spelling and Grammar Errors

 You spent all of that time collecting your facts, brain storming and writing everything down.
-Take a little bit more time to spell and grammar check your document.
+Take the time to spell check and grammar check your document.
 If you want to look careless or uneducated then send in a resume with spelling and grammar errors on it.
 Also verify that any industry related acronyms or abbreviations you use are correct.
 Ensure that any industry related words or terminology that you use is done so in the proper context so as not to diminish your credibility.

 - Personal Facts